Action Hallucination in Generative Vision-Language-Action Models: Low-Level Action Hallucinations

-In other words, no continuous latent-to-action map that covers both safe modes can be hallucination-free at $s$. \end{restatable}

-Lemma~\ref{lem:topological} (proof in Appendix~\ref{app:proof:topo}) translates a known geometric concept in deep generative modeling (e.g., ~\cite{Khayatkhoei2018,Tanielian2020,salmona2022can}) to robotics---if there are distinct modes of valid behaviors at a given state, then any generative policy that is smooth in its latent input must create a ``seam'' of \emph{in-between} latents that decode to \emph{in-between} actions.
+Lemma~\ref{lem:topological} (proof in Appendix~\ref{app:proof:topo}) translates a geometric concept in deep generative modeling (e.g., ~\cite{Khayatkhoei2018,Tanielian2020,salmona2022can}) to robotics---if there are distinct modes of valid behaviors at a given state, then any generative policy that is smooth in its latent input must create a ``seam'' of \emph{in-between} latents that decode to \emph{in-between} actions.
 The policy cannot assign probability mass to both modes without also assigning probability mass to the invalid or unsafe actions between them.
-Note that Lemma~\ref{lem:topological} establishes only that the hallucination probability is non-zero; it does not quantify its magnitude nor identify factors driving hallucinations.

 Next, we derive a quantitative lower bound in a multi-mode setting ($\geq 2$).
 Assumption \ref{ass:buffered-modes} below extends the previous setup to one where the valid action set $\A_\mathrm{safe}(s)$ splits into $M$ disconnected {modes} $U_1, U_2, \dots, U_M$.
 These modes in action space are separated by at least a distance $2W$ with a forbidden buffer of thickness $W$ around each mode.